 A rodenticide is a pesticide used to kill “pest” animals, such as mice and rats.
-Rodenticides are problematic not only because they cause immense suffering in target animals, but also because they can sicken and kill non-target animals, such as eagles and owls, as well as family pets, including cats and dogs, who eat mice who had ingested the poison.
+Rodenticides are problematic not only because they cause immense suffering in target animals, but also because they can sicken and kill non-target wild animals, such as eagles and owls, as well as family pets, including cats and dogs, who eat mice or rats who had ingested the poison.
 There are several different types and classes of rodenticides, some of which are slightly less inhumane or less dangerous to non-target animals.
 However, all rodenticides inflict pain and suffering and none are guaranteed to spare non-target animals should they consume it.
 Learn about our rodenticide bill, which would encourage more humane approaches to rodent control and also help to protect wildlife.

 Types of rodenticides

-There are currently three classes of rodenticides: first generation anticoagulants, second generation anticoagulants (SGARs), and acute toxicants.
-The first two groups — first and second generation anticoagulants — are poisons used for rodent control that work by stopping the blood clotting processes, causing lethal hemorrhage.
+There are currently three classes of rodenticides: first-generation anticoagulants, second generation anticoagulants (SGARs), and acute toxicants.
+The first two groups — first-and second-generation anticoagulants — are poisons used for rodent control that work by stopping the blood clotting processes, causing lethal hemorrhage.
 Animals bleed internally and suffer severe pain for several days before dying.
-While it’s unclear exactly how long it may take for an animal to die, as it is dependent on the amount consumed, some studies conclude 1-3 days for rats to die, while others have found it takes 4-8 days, and still others have found that it can take up to 11 days for mice to die.
+While it’s unclear exactly how long it may take for an animal to die (as it is dependent on the amount consumed), some studies conclude it takes 1-3 days for rats to die, while others have found it takes 4-8 days, and other research shows it can take up to 11 days for mice to die.
 Animals typically remain conscious until close to the time of death.

 The third category, acute toxicants, are considered slightly less cruel and less risky to non-target animals, but they are still dangerous and inflict suffering.